 Key moments in the history of the Department:

-1931 Formed, the Department of Interior Decoration offering coursework in Furniture and Textiles
+1931 Department of Interior Decoration formed, offering coursework in Furniture and Textiles.

 1955 Department changes name to Department of Interior Architecture, under Department Head Ernst Lichtblau.
 BFA Interior Architectural Design was awarded for the first time.

-1998 Master of Interior Architecture offered for the first time.
+1998 Masters of Interior Architecture offered for the first time.

-2006 Master of Interior Architecture, Advanced Standing created and Summer Program established in Copenhagen, Denmark
+2006 Masters of Interior Architecture, Advanced Standing, created and Summer Program established in Copenhagen, Denmark.

 2011 Introduction of MDes in Interior Studies [Adaptive Reuse] and MA in Interior Architecture.
 Last award of the BIA degree.

 2015 MA in Interior Architecture changed to MA in Adaptive Reuse.